Fremantle Stuff > Councils > Elections 2017

 From left: Dave Hume, Hannah Fitzhardinge, Bryn Jones, Rachel Pemberton, Sam Wainwright, Ingrid Waltham, Andrew Sullivan, Brad Pettitt (Mayor), Jon Strachan, Jenny Archibald, Adin Lang, Doug Thompson, Jeff McDonald

-Elections 21 October 2017 have returned these six councillors and the mayor:
+Elections 21 October 2017 returned this mayor and these six councillors:

 The turnout rate was 47.27%.

 Candidates, with winner in italics, in alpha order, and with actual votes—

 City: Green (464), Lang (562), Loopers (218), Morgan (153), Wayman (494)